Politics of Northern Cyprus: Legislative branch

 Northern Cyprus elects a legislature.
 The Assembly of the Republic (Cumhuriyet Meclisi) has 50 members, elected for a five-year term by mitigated proportional representation.
 A party must cross the election threshold (5% of the total vote) to get any seats in parliament.
-The parliament is composed of 50 MPs, chosen from 5 electoral districts, Lefkosa (Nicosia), Magusa (Famagusta), Girne (Kyrenia), Guzelyurt and Iskele.
+The parliament is composed of 50 MPs, chosen from 6 electoral districts, Lefkoşa (Nicosia), Mağusa (Famagusta), Girne (Kyrenia), Güzelyurt (Morphou), Iskele (Trikomo) and Lefke (Lefka).
 In parliamentary elections, voters vote for individual candidates.
 There are two ways of voting for this.